Lin-Radiology/Gaussian-Splatting-of-Ossicular-Visualization/README.md

 This repository provides supplementary materials, evaluation scripts, and quantitative results supporting the manuscript:

-**High-Resolution Three-Dimensional Visualization of the Ossicular Chain from Clinical CT Using Automated Segmentation and Gaussian Splatting**
+**High-Resolution Visualization of the Ossicular Chain from Clinical CT Using  3D Gaussian Splatting

 ---